National Geographic Islander

 Where to fly into/out of

 You will need to fly into Guayaquil, Ecuador (GYE).
 Most flights arrive in the evening.
 We encourage all passengers to arrive a day early to avoid the stress of unexpected delays.
-Additional hotel nights at the Guayaquil Hilton Colon can be made directly with the hotel on their website.
+Additional hotel nights at the Hotel del Parque Guayaquil can be made.
 If you book a standard room, you will not have to change rooms when your program begins.

 Suggested arrival/departure times